 With its catchy songs, plainspoken lyrics and energetic performances, the musical makes our nation’s history accessible to audiences of all ages.
 The powerful and relevant film recreates the spirit of the stage production for a homebound audience unable to see it live.

 Spanning decades, “Hamilton” is joyous and tragic, tracing its protagonist’s rise and fall in the young country he helped to build.
-The outspoken Hamilton (Miranda) is a self-made immigrant who climbs the ranks of the Continental Army during the American Revolution, becoming the right-hand man of George Washington (Christopher Jackson) and ascending the ladder of the new nation’s government.
+The outspoken Hamilton (Miranda) is a self-made immigrant who climbs the ranks of the Continental Army during the American Revolution, becoming the right-hand man of George Washington (Chris Jackson) and ascending the ladder of the new nation’s government.
 The show delves into the loves of its leading man’s life and the scandal that prevented him from being president, building to his infamous demise in a duel at the hands of his frenemy, Aaron Burr (Leslie Odom Jr).